MarcosMdo/OBSSpotifyAlbum/README.md

 ## Instructions
 To use this python script you must first know your Spotify User ID.
 To find this ID, Open Spotify and visit your user page.
 Click on the settings dots and under share, Copy your Spotify URI.
 Keep just the identification number and keep reference to that value.

+Currently this is implemented as a python script, so python is required as well as spotipy 2.4.1.

+To run, first have Spotify playing.
+Once Spotify is running, run the script as follows:

+`python spotifyAlbum.py <user ID>`

+ Once it runs, an internet browser will prompt for your authorization of your user account.
+After accepting, copy the web address to the command line and press enter.
+The program will now begin running.

+  The program will store an album.png and a track.txt file in the repository.
+To display these values in OBS, simply create a new image with a reference to the album.png file, as well as a new text module with reference to the track.txt file.
+These files will automatically update with the song change, and will display on OBS.